-5. One additional course in Physics (not including cross-lists) at the 300-level or above.
+- One additional course in physics (not including cross-lists) at the 300-level or above.

-6. One additional course in Physics at the 300-level or above, including cross-lists.
+- One additional course in physics at the 300-level or above, including cross-lists.

-7. One additional course in either Physics or Math at the 300-level or above, including cross-lists.
+- One additional course in either physics or math at the 300-level or above, including cross-lists.

-The elective course can be any Physics Department course (including cross-lists) at 300-level or above.
+The elective course can be any physics department course (including cross-lists) at 300-level or above.
 400-level physics courses are particularly recommended.
 Courses in astrophysics, biophysics or biology, chemistry, computer science, engineering, geophysical science, materials science, plasma physics, and mathematics may also be appropriate depending on the interests of the student.
-Graduate courses may also be taken with permission from both the instructor and the departmental representative.
+Courses from these departments may be approved on a case-by-case basis by the director of undergraduate studies.
+Graduate courses may also be taken with permission from both the instructor and the director of undergraduate studies.

-Senior Year.
 In the senior year, in addition to coursework, students write a senior thesis based on their own research.
-The topic might be chosen from one of the active experimental or theoretical research fields of the Physics Department, or might be suggested by a faculty member with some subsidiary interest.
+The topic might be chosen from one of the active experimental or theoretical research fields of the physics department, or might be suggested by a faculty member with some subsidiary interest.
 A student could also choose a topic relating physics and another field, such as biophysics, geophysics, the teaching of physics, history of science, or engineering physics.
-Students whose main adviser is outside the Physics Department must also have a co-adviser who is a faculty member in the Physics Department.
+Students whose main adviser is outside the physics department must also have a co-adviser who is a faculty member in the physics department.

 Senior Departmental Examination